async-profiler/async-profiler/README.md

   a star `*` that denotes any (possibly empty) sequence of characters.
   Example: `./profiler.sh -I 'Primes.*' -I 'java/*' -X '*Unsafe.park*' 8983`

-* `--title TITLE`, `--minwidth PERCENT`, `--reverse` - FlameGraph parameters.
+* `--title TITLE`, `--minwidth PERCENT`, `--reverse`, `--highlightstacks PATTERN` - FlameGraph parameters.
-  Example: `./profiler.sh -f profile.html --title "Sample CPU profile" --minwidth 0.5 8983`
+  Example: `./profiler.sh -f profile.html --title "Sample CPU profile" --highlightstacks 'com/example' --minwidth 0.5 8983`

 * `-f FILENAME` - the file name to dump the profile information to.
   `%p` in the file name is expanded to the PID of the target JVM;